Common questions about dying

 In this section we answer common questions about dying.

 - How long have I got?

-- Will palliative care help?
+- How does palliative care help?

-- What will dying be like?
+- What is dying going to be like?

 - How will I know the end is near?